waseemh/jekyll-now/_posts/2016-06-20-web-element-waits.md

 title: "WebElement Waits"
 ---

-In this short tutorial I'm going to show how we can extend Selenium WebDriver explicit wait mechanism to apply wait conditions on WebElement instances.
+In this short tutorial we will extend Selenium WebDriver API to apply wait conditions on WebElement objects.

-Selenium Webdriver 2.0 API comes with a set of utilities for applying different wait conditions when locating DOM elements or when waiting for an event to happen in DOM.
+Selenium Webdriver 2.0 library comes with a set of utilities for applying different wait conditions when locating DOM elements or when waiting for an event to happen in DOM.

-WebDriver API provides WebDriverWait and ExpectedCondition classes for applying busy-wait-polling machnism when locating elements via WebDriver object.
+We generally use WebDriverWait and ExpectedCondition objects for applying busy-wait-polling machnism when locating elements via WebDriver object.
 The polling behavior can be customized via different parameters such as wait timeout, interval between polls and which exceptions to ignore during polling.
-It also provides ExpectedConditions helper class which includes many ready-made ExpectedCondition implementations commonly used in WebDriver tests.
+It also provides ExpectedConditions - a helper static class which includes many ready-made ExpectedCondition implementations commonly used in WebDriver tests.

-However, I had a scenario where I wanted to apply an ExpectedCondition on a WebElement instance, not on a WebDriver instance.
+However, I had several scenarios where I wanted to apply an ExpectedCondition on a WebElement object, not on a WebDriver object.
 Since WebElement is also a sub interface of SearchContext, it seemed abvious that API will support WebElement waits.
-But sadly, current implementation doesn't provide such support.
+But current implementation doesn't provide such support.

 Since WebDriverWait is based on a generic wait object FluentWait, implementing a WebElementWait should be straight forward.